 Payment of fees

+All fees are due and payable on the date the invoice is issued.
 All fees will be processed by Braintree, a division of PayPal Inc. Your payment details will be encrypted and securely stored by Braintree.
 We do not store or have access to your payment details.
 If the fee amount is unable to be processed by Braintree, we may at our discretion seek to process multiple smaller amounts through Braintree (not exceeding the total fee amount) and / or we may require you to pay the fee amount via direct credit.

 If our fees are not paid by the due date, we may charge you interest on the unpaid amount at the NSW Local Court’s pre-judgment interest rate (compounded daily), which may vary from time to time.

 If we engage a debt collection agent or lawyer to recover any outstanding amounts owed by you, all reasonable costs incurred in engaging the agent or lawyer, or in commencing legal proceedings against you, including all reasonable legal costs, will be added to any amount owing by you to us and will become immediately due and payable by you.